ringwormGO-organization/Termi/README.md

     - If it doesn't work, see following instructions down below:
       - open properties of `Termi-GUI` project,
       - goto `VC++ Directories`,
-      - set your path (they are bundled with Termi (they are in `Libraries` folder/directory), but Visual Studio knows to set entire path (user directory, etc. so you need to change them)) of `Include Directories` and `Library Directories`
+      - set your path (they are bundled with Termi (they are in `Libraries` folder/directory), but Visual Studio knows to set entire path (user directory, etc. so you need to change them)) of `Include Directories` and `Library Directories`;
+      - Or you can check Victor Gordan's [video](https://www.youtube.com/watch?v=XpBGwZNyUh0).
   - ### Other platforms (macOS, (GNU/)Linux, BSD)
-    - Check [this video](https://www.youtube.com/watch?v=CIbJ5Iw0yAs) to install it on (GNU/)Linux machine
+    - Check [this video](https://www.youtube.com/watch?v=CIbJ5Iw0yAs) to install it on (GNU/)Linux machine.

     - For BSD based operating systems, follow instructions down below (it is pretty much same):
       - download glad header files (see video for more details),